Sumitharp/Project-2-Housing-Price-Metrics/Final Project/README.md

 ![Linear Regression Trend](Images/LR_t.png)

 #### Neural Network
-Additionally, the Seattle metropolitan area housing was trained using the neural network methodology of machine learning with 4 neurons, a batch size of 128, and 100 epochs.
+Additionally, the Seattle metropolitan area housing was trained using the neural network methodology of machine learning with 5 neurons, 3 layers, a batch size of 128, and 200 epochs.

 The neural network provided the following model error statistics: